Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Abstract

 \section{Abstract}

 When the next galactic core-collapse supernova occurs, we must be ready to obtain as much information as possible.
 Although many present and future detectors are well equipped to detect \ATnue\ and \Tnux\ neutrinos, the detection of the \Tnue\ species presents the biggest challenges.
-We assess the impact that a \SI{1}{\kilo\ton} lead-based detector, such as HALO-1kT, can have in constraining electron neutrino time-integrated fluxes.
+We assess the impact that a 1 ktonne lead-based detector, such as HALO-1kT, can have in constraining electron neutrino time-integrated fluxes.
 The study involves the detector taken alone as well as when combined with massive \ATnue-sensitive detectors such as Super-Kamiokande and JUNO.
-Despite the low statistics, the orthogonal information is helpful in constraining the \Tnue\ mean energy, especially if no other \Tnue-sensitive channel is implemented.
+We find that HALO-1kT alone is not able to strongly constrain the emission parameters.
+When combined with other detectors, however, the orthogonal information might be helpful in improving the \Tnue\ total emitted energy and mean energy accuracy, up to about $50\%$, if no other \Tnue-sensitive channel is implemented.
 A discussion on the reconstruction of \ATnue\ and \Tnux\ species, as well as the total emitted energy, is also presented.